 If you are using Windows Defender, the warnings look like this.
 On the first blue window, click on “More Info”.
 On the second one, click the “Run Anyway” button.

 Similarly, I’ve seen Norton complain about the installer (but not my application).
 The installer is built with open-source NSIS which I believe is trustworthy and the Norton warning is a false positive.

 You should be on the “https” secure version of k2dt.net.
 You can click on the padlock icon at the top left of your browser to verify your secure connection.
 Link to secure software page

-The current version of the software is 1.5.
-Check back here for updates.
-If you have any questions or comments, feel free to comment in the blog or email me.
+The current version of the software is 1.9.
+From version 1.9 on, the software will notify you if a new version is available.
+If you have any questions, problems, or comments, feel free to comment in the blog or email me.

-Keywords: QRZ, QRZ.com, bulk update, Amateur Radio, log, ADIF
+Keywords: QRZ, QRZ.com, bulk update, Amateur Radio, log, ADIF, HamQTH.com, XML